 Dr. Kardefelt-Winther holds a PhD from the London School of Economics and Political Science and a post-doctoral research position in the Department of Clinical Neuroscience at Karolinska Institutet.
 He is a quantitative researcher with many years of experience in research coordination, survey design and multivariate statistics.

-Based on his previous work for the European Commission funded EU Kids Online project he is also involved in research and policymaking efforts regarding children’s internet use, online safety and child rights.
-He currently works at UNICEF Office of Research in Florence where he coordinates the Global Kids Online project, a multi-country comparative research project on the risks and opportunities of children’s internet use and how it impacts on children's well-being.
+One of his main research interests is behavioral addiction, with a special interest in excessive use of technology and related cognitive, behavioral and health outcomes.
+Daniel is also involved in research and policymaking efforts regarding children’s internet use, online safety and child rights.
+He works at UNICEF's Office of Research in Florence, Italy, where he coordinates the Global Kids Online project, a multi-country comparative research project concerned with the risks and opportunities of digital technology and its impact on children's well-being.

 Kardefelt-Winther, D. (2014).
 Problematizing excessive online gaming and its psychological predictors.
 Computers in Human Behavior, 31, p.
 118-122.

 Kardefelt-Winther, D. (2014).
 A conceptual and methodological critique of internet addiction research: towards a model of compensatory internet use.
 Computers in Human Behavior, 31, p.
 351-354.

 Kardefelt-Winther, D. (2014).
 The moderating role of psychosocial well-being on the relationship between escapism and excessive online gaming.
 Computers in Human Behavior, 38, p.
 68-74.

 Kardefelt-Winther, D. (2014).
 A critical account of DSM-5 criteria for internet gaming disorder.
 Addiction Research & Theory, Early Online, p.
 1-6.

 Kardefelt-Winther, D. (2014).
 Meeting the unique challenges of assessing internet gaming disorder.
 Addiction, 109, p.
 1568-1570.